Invest in Africa With These African ETFs

 SZR is now delisted but was a foreign currency ETF that tracks the Rand as compared to the US dollar.
 Some of the holdings will include some securities in order to emulate the current currency and money-market rates in that region.

 So if Africa is where you want to be (investment wise), then research some of these Africa ETFs and see if they are a fit for your portfolio, but that is the current list we have as of now.
-However, be sure to check back often as I will update this list as needed.
-If new funds are approved I will add them to this list, or if any stop trading, I will remove them from this list.

 And while some of these funds may be attractive, be sure to conduct thorough research before making any trades.
 Check the history of the ETF, understand the risks, watch the fund in action and see how it reacts to different market conditions.
 Also, take a look at what is in the funds as many ETFs may contain derivatives such as futures and options.